 42. The Parable of the Loving Father

-In the last study in Luke, we looked at the other two parables in Chapter 15, the Parable of the Lost Sheep and the Parable of the Lost Coin (vv.
-1-10).
-The context of the whole of chapter 15 concerns the attitude of the Pharisees and the teachers of the Law.
-What precipitated Jesus’ teaching these three parables in Luke 15 is the complaint by the Pharisees that Jesus receives sinners and eats with them (v.
+In Chapter 15 of Luke's Gospel, there are three parables, the Parable of the Lost Sheep (Vv.
+3-7), the Parable of the Lost Coin (Vv.
+8-10), and the Parable of the Loving Father (Vv.
+11-32).
+The context of chapter 15 concerns the attitude of the Pharisees and the teachers of the law.
+What precipitated Jesus' teaching these three parables is the complaint by the Pharisees that Jesus received sinners and ate with them (v.
 2).
-The word that had got out from the religious elite was that Jesus did His miracles by the power of Satan (Matthew 12:24).
-As evidence that Jesus was of Satan, they pointed to whom the Lord associated, viz. sinners, prostitutes, and tax collectors.
-If this Man were Messiah, they said, He would not keep close company with that kind of people!
+The word that came from the religious leadership was that Jesus did His miracles by the power of Satan (Matthew 12:24).
+As evidence that Jesus was of Satan, they pointed to those the Lord associated with, the sinners, prostitutes, and tax collectors.
+If this were the Messiah, they said, He would not keep close company with that kind of people!

-Many people call this passage the Parable of the Prodigal Son, but the text, in my opinion, is more about a prodigal father.
-Before you start your E-mail program to throw me an electronic stone, let me explain by saying that the word “prodigal” is not mentioned in the text, and means:
+Many people call this passage the Parable of the Prodigal Son, but the parable, in my opinion, is more about the gracious father than the prodigal son.

-Yes, the younger son was wastefully extravagant, but the father was even more lavish and extravagant with his grace, mercy, and acceptance of his son back from the distant country.
-He was gracious with his finances for he didn't have to give his son what he wanted.
-With that view in mind, let's look now at the third parable in this chapter.
+Yes, the younger son was wastefully extravagant, but the father was even more extravagant with his grace, mercy, and acceptance of his son back from the distant country.
+Let's unpack the story:

 The Young Son’s Wandering from Home